Colex317/home_sales/README.md

 ### Partition by the "date_built" field on the formatted parquet home sales data and create a temporary table for the parquet data.
 Run the last query (Question # 4 above).
 Determine the runtime and compare it to the uncached runtime.

-The **partitioned query runtime was 0.9847 seconds**, which was greater than the uncached runtime.
+The **partitioned query runtime was 0.9847 seconds**, which is greater than the uncached runtime.
 This indicates that partitioning did not improve the query performance in this case.

 <img width="778" alt="image" src="https://github.com/Colex317/home_sales/assets/148498483/d8108ba7-9fcf-4457-92b5-b9b37f6ca2fe">